p15theo2/Answering-bussines-question-sql-dataquest-/README.md

 # Answering bussines question using sql dataquest.
-A simple project made for dataquest sql courses.
+A simple quided project from dataquest sql courses.

 Check Sql.ipynb for more info.